 This is a valuable project for your CV, whether you are aiming for a job in tech, analytics, or any industry that values data-driven decision-making.

 Scraping tools are used across industries for data collection, market research, lead generation, and competitive analysis.
-Web scraping requires a range of skills, including an understanding of HTML and CSS and working with APIs and libraries such as BeautifulSoup or Scrapy in Python.
+Web scraping requires a range of skills, including understanding HTML and CSS and working with APIs and libraries such as BeautifulSoup or Scrapy in Python.

 Chatbots are software applications designed to simulate conversations with human users.
 Using Python and NLP libraries like NLTK, spaCy, or TensorFlow, you can build your own chatbot to understand and process language and generate relevant responses.